 Domestic violence screening and counseling.
 One in four women is a victim of domestic violence.
 Under the law, screening and counseling for domestic violence is covered at no cost for all women of childbearing age.

-All new health plans will have these benefits.
-So does Medicaid.
-But if your health plan was in place before the Affordable Care Act became law and has made very few changes to its benefits, it is considered a "grandfathered" plan.
+If your health plan was in place before the Affordable Care Act became law and has made very few changes to its benefits, it may be considered a "grandfathered" plan.
 These plans can require you to pay a copay, coinsurance, or deductible at the time of the service.
-Some plans offered by workplaces are grandfathered.
-But most big companies expect that their plans will lose this grandfathered status within the next few years.
 You must confirm whether your plan provides preventive services at no cost.

 Support, supplies, and counseling.
 Under the Affordable Care Act, health plans must provide free breastfeeding help from trained counselors.
 You can also get a breast pump free of charge through your plan.
 But you do not get to choose what kind of pump, electric or manual.
 That's up to your insurance company.
 It can also choose whether you get to keep the pump or use a rental.

 Breastfeeding in the workplace.
-By law, you now must get a reasonable break time during your workday to express breast milk.
+By law, if you are an hourly paid worker, you must get a reasonable break time during your workday to express breast milk.
 Your employer also has to provide a private place where you can pump your breast milk without interruption from others.
 A bathroom is not considered an appropriate space.
 You have this benefit for up to one year after your baby is born.

 Selecting the Right Plan

-If you are pregnant or are a new mom, you’ll want to closely examine the specific services and medications covered in each essential health benefits category when you're comparing health plans in your state's insurance Marketplace.
+If you are pregnant or are a new mom, you’ll want to closely examine the specific services and medications covered as well as each plan's provider network when you're comparing health plans in your state's insurance Marketplace.
 Here are some things to consider:

 - Does the plan limit the number of prenatal visits?